EmitLab/CausalBench/README.md

-[kpkc]
-TODO: Needs contact address, and usage wiki pages.
----

 # CausalBench

+The up-to-date documentation regarding usage and features of CausalBench can be found at [docs.causalbench.org](docs.causalbench.org).

 ## Overview

-CausalBench is a transparent, fair, and easy-to-use evaluation platform designed to advance research in causal learning.
+CausalBench is a flexible, fair, and easy-to-use evaluation platform designed to advance research in causal learning.
 It facilitates scientific collaboration by providing a suite of tools for novel algorithms, datasets, and metrics.
 Our mission is to promote scientific objectivity, reproducibility, fairness, and awareness of bias in causal learning research.
 CausalBench serves as a comprehensive benchmarking resource, impacting a broad range of scientific and engineering disciplines.

 ## Features